GLAUCOMA

 AI eye doctor: new study aims to spot Blindness-Causing diseases

-Diagnosis Not yet recruitingThis study will develop an artificial intelligence (AI) system to detect major eye diseases like glaucoma, cataracts, and diabetic retinopathy.
-Researchers will use 15,000 existing eye images from Costa Rican patients to train and test the AI.
-The goal is to create a tool that wo…
+Diagnosis Not yet recruitingThis study will develop and test an artificial intelligence system to detect common eye diseases like glaucoma, cataracts, and diabetic retinopathy using 15,000 existing eye images from Costa Rican patients.
+The goal is to create a tool that works accurately for local populations…

 Matched conditions: GLAUCOMA